SOLV-Code/Open-Source-Env-Cov-PacSalmon/DATA/DFO_FraserSockeyeForecast/README.md

 * *"For many stocks, top-ranked models without climate-driven covariates, tended to provide forecast estimates at productivity levels far higher than those observed recently (Table 2).
 In many cases, the only models that provided forecast values near recently observed productivity levels were either forecast models with climate-driven covariates, or naïve models based on recent recruit-per-spawner (RS) estimates (such as RS4yr and RS8yr)."*

+A review of environmental and biological covariate performance was just published [Xu et al. 2024](https://cdnsciencepub.com/doi/pdf/10.1139/cjfas-2023-0139).
+Key results are:

+*

 ### References